maziac/DeZog/documentation/Usage.md

 #### State Save/Restore

 It is possible to save/restore the current machine state (mainly RAM, Z80 registers) during a debug session.
-I.e. you can save the state before an errors happens then run the code to see what caused the error.
+I.e. you can save the state before an  happens then run the code to see what caused the error.
 If you then notice that you have gone too far you can restore the previous state and debug again from that point.

 Use